vade-ai/toon/README.md

 Copyright © 2025 Pragyan

-Distributed under the Eclipse Public License version 1.0.
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ## Links